 Our lake is deep enough that we can put a kayak in, but I think we might have to wait a bit for parks to reopen to be able to enjoy a good kayak trip!

 Local Sports Courts

-They removed our basketball hoops, so we’ve found a court nearby, which is always empty, where my son can play.
+Also, they removed our basketball hoops.
+So, we’ve found a court nearby, which is always empty, where my son can play.

 We also put our own hoop up, so he can do the zoom sessions with his trainer and shoot, whenever he wishes.